Tesla says in talks with BMW over car batteries, parts

 There were no further details on the specific nature of the alliance, however BMW and Tesla executives already met in June to discuss the creation of charging stations usable for different types of electric cars.

-Rival Daimler, owner of the Mercedes brand, said last month it would continue to collaborate with Tesla even after selling its remaining four percent stake in the U.S. company.
-Tesla has also worked with Toyota on electric SUVs.
+Rival Daimler (DAIGn.DE), owner of the Mercedes brand, said last month it would continue to collaborate with Tesla even after selling its remaining four percent stake in the U.S. company.
+Tesla has also worked with Toyota (7203.T) on electric SUVs.

-Tesla’s billionaire co-founder Musk also told Der Spiegel that he expects Tesla to have a battery production plant in Germany in five to six years.
-(Reporting by Ludwig Burger; Editing by Clelia Oziel)
+Reporting by Ludwig Burger; Editing by Clelia Oziel and Clara Ferreira Marques